antaresproject/docs/docs/services/widget.md

 ### Title

-To make the widget possess upper beam with a title it is necessary to set the attribute named 'titlable':
+To make the ui component possess upper beam with a title it is necessary to set the attribute named 'titlable':

 ```php
 /**